Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

 - After the last round, all animals are sold off and the Player receives currency equal to the value of their sold animals. //Not started

 - The one player who has the most money at the end of the game, wins. //Not started

+- Add Changelog //Not started - will do after Refactoring and all commits have been done - Will implement on next project from Start

+- Animals can become Sick - 20% per Animal on each Round - Incurrs a Veterinary bill tto pay, price varying based on the Animal - They have a 50% chanse of recovering - If this fails, they die. //Not started

+- The user can save a running game to file on Disk and resume it at a later Date.
+Filename is chosen by the User and several different instances of the game can be saved. //Not started

+- Players can Sell animals amongst each other //Not started

+- Animals age and their sell value declines as they Age - When they get older than their max age, they die. //Not started